Elmegaard/QuickStash/README.md

 ### Configuration

+The keybindings are changed in the menu in-game.

-After running the game once, the config files will be generated.
+For server configuration, after running the game once, the config file will be generated.

-- Update client config in _(VRising folder)/BepInEx/config/quick_stash.cfg_
 - Update server config in _(VRising folder)/VRising_Server/BepInEx/config/quick_stash.cfg_

 ### Troubleshooting

 - If the mod only works when a stash is open, it is because the server part of the mod is not installed.
 There has been reported issues with this in singleplayer.
 Unfortunately the only fix I have found for now is to run a dedicated server instead of running singleplayer.

+### Known Issues

+- Silver debuff will not get removed

 ### Support